 In addition to casually trying out this quad, I swatched each shade on my inner arm and eyelids to show the color and pigmentation.
 The arm swatches were completed with a finger swatch on top and a brush swatch on bottom.
 The lid swatches were completed without primer on my left lid and with Milani Eye Shadow Primer on my right lid.
 All in all, I'm in love with the stunning lid shade and the low price and definitely happy that I picked up this palette.
 However, if this product was more expensive, I definitely would have been disappointed with fallout and blending issues on the other three shades.
 For more information on each shade, just keep scrolling down!

 The transition shade in this palette is a matte, pinky mauve.
 As a cool-toned gal, I do love the color, but I also find that it isn't the most pigmented or blendable shade I've ever tried.
 As you can see in the lid swatches above, the effect of this shade is extremely subtle, both with and without primer.
-However, it works well as a subtle transition, which is all it's really intended for, and at the low price of $2.99, you won't see me complaining much.
+However, it works well as a subtle transition, which is all it's really intended for.
+At the low price of $2.99, you won't see me complaining much.

 Of all the shades in this quad, this pale pinky champagne shimmer is the hardest to see on my skin tone.
 The color goes on pretty sheer and very shimmery, and it produces a lot of powder kick-up, so be prepared to wipe away some shimmer fallout.
 Fortunately, the sheerness of the shade makes this pretty easy to do without looking like a deranged glitter fairy for the rest of the day.
 Since I tend to prefer a more matte shade on my browbone, I like to use this color as an inner corner highlight or even as a shimmer topper in the center of my lid.